 Everything from groceries to bespoke goods can be purchased in just a few clicks!
 Proponents of online shopping all say that the time savings and greater scope of options online are why they prefer to shop digitally.
 Online shopping is a huge benefit to small businesses too!
-It’s one huge way to bridge the gap between small business and big box stores.
-Having a fully-functional website is a great starting point for your business, but for some small businesses, adding the option of small business E-commerce can add a huge new revenue stream too!
+It’s one huge way to bridge the gap between small businesses and big box stores.
+Having a fully functional website is a great starting point for your business, but for some small businesses, adding the option of small business E-commerce can add a huge new revenue stream too!

 What is E-commerce?

 The simple answer?
 Electronic commerce (known as E-commerce) is used by consumers and businesses to exchange goods and services online.
-Whether you sell B2B or B2C, you have the ability to facilitate a sale through the internet.
+Whether you sell B2B or B2C, you have the ability to facilitate a sale through the Internet.
 Some examples of e-commerce include retail, wholesale, digital products, physical products, and subscription-based products.

 Why E-commerce is Great for Small Business

 E-commerce can help prevent your small business from falling behind your competitors, while also providing a new source of revenue as more consumers choose to shop online!
 For example, we helped The Velvet Cactus introduce eCommerce to their website.
 They’re now able to sell their catering services along with gift cards straight from their website, adding a new revenue stream to their business.

 If you’re running a brick-and-mortar storefront, your costs tend to include utilities, rent, staff, and more!
 It can all add up pretty quickly.
 Opening a small business e-commerce store, however, is a low investment and costs less to operate!
 Adding E-commerce may mean getting a new website, but once you’re up and running your ongoing operation costs won’t require much more than what is already currently available at your brick-and-mortar location.
 And, for businesses that are just starting out, selling online is much less expensive than getting a brick-and-mortar set up!